Canon 1D X Mark II vs 5DS R

-The Canon EOS-1D X Mark II and the Canon EOS 5DS R are two professional cameras that were officially introduced, respectively, in February 2016 and February 2015.
+The Canon EOS-1D X Mark II and the Canon EOS 5DS R are two professional cameras that were announced, respectively, in February 2016 and February 2015.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The 1DX Mark II has a resolution of 20 megapixel, whereas the 5DS R provides 50.3 MP.
+The 1DX Mark II has a resolution of 20 megapixels, whereas the 5DS R provides 50.3 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5DS R is considerably smaller (34 percent) than the Canon 1D X Mark II.
 Moreover, the 5DS R is substantially lighter (39 percent) than the 1DX Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.